census-instrumentation/opencensus-proto/opencensus/proto/agent/README.md

 Library.
 For those languages that cannot do stats aggregation in process, they should also be able to send raw measurements and have Agent do the aggregation.

-For trust people: Agent can also be extended to accept spans/stats/metrics from other tracing/monitoring libraries, such as Zipkin, Prometheus, etc. This is done by adding specific interceptors.
+For developers/maintainers of other libraries: Agent can also be extended to accept spans/stats/metrics from other tracing/monitoring libraries, such as Zipkin, Prometheus, etc. This is done by adding specific interceptors.

 ![agent-architecture](agent-architecture.png)